Boston-University-Projects/mejia_site/README.md

 ![image-20211006000801113](img/image-20211006000801113.png)

-Otherwise, you might want to check scheme.prisma file, and see if you have a Object model that called MutualAid that is defined there.
+Otherwise, you might want to check scheme.prisma file, and see if you have an Object model that called MutualAid that is defined there.
 If not, ceated it as shown below:

 ![image-20211006000917359](img/image-20211006000917359.png)